GSA/idmanagement.gov/_partners/ficam.md

 ### Membership and Meetings

 Each federal agency’s CIO appoints members and the group operates under the authority of the Federal CIO Council through the Information Security and Identity Management Committee (ISIMC) and the Identity, Credential, and Access Management Subcommittee (ICAMSC).
-See the [FPKIPA Charter]({{site.baseurl}}/docs/fpkipa-charter.pdf){:target="_blank"}{:rel="noopener noreferrer"} for information on membership requirements, voting rights, etc.
+See the [FPKIPA Charter]({{site.baseurl}}/docs/fpkipa-charter.pdf){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} for information on membership requirements, voting rights, etc.

 FPKIPA members meet in the morning on the second Tuesday of each month.
 Contact fpki at gsa dot gov to participate in the FPKIPA or its working groups.